-These results show a four-fold increase in total outage risk under the IMM-proposed methodology, in part because our methodology accounts for the risk of multiple simultaneous outages.
+These results show a four-fold increase in outage risk under the IMM-proposed methodology, in part because our methodology accounts for the risk of multiple simultaneous outages.
 While the risk increased for most technologies, there are other notable differences.
-Wind resources accounted for more than 50 percent of the total outage risk in the proposed model.
-The volatility of wind, coupled with significant forecasting error, has created unique challenges.
-As wind and solar penetration increases over time, this formulation will better capture the loss of load risks.
+Wind units accounted for more than 50 percent of the total outage risk in the proposed model.
+The volatility of wind, coupled with significant forecasting errors, has created unique challenges.
+As wind and solar penetration increases, this formulation will better capture the loss of load risks.
 The greatest decline shown in the figure is the contribution of nuclear resources.
-These resources fail infrequently, so their risk to real-time reliability is greatly reduced under the proposed methodology.
+These resources rarely fail, so their risk to real-time reliability is greatly reduced under the proposed methodology.